DenTelezhkin/DTTableViewManager/README.md

 manager.memoryStorage.addItems([Apple(),Carrot()])
 ```

-Mappings are resolved simply by calling `is` type-check.
-In our example Apple is Food and Carrot is Food, so mapping will work.

 ## Storage classes

 [DTModelStorage](https://github.com/DenHeadless/DTModelStorage/) is a framework, that provides storage classes for `DTTableViewManager`.
 By default, storage property on `DTTableViewManager` holds a `MemoryStorage` instance.